Adam Silver: NBA Entertainment

 Since joining the NBA in 1992, Silver held the position of senior VP and COO of NBA Entertainment working his way up to president and COO, which he held for eight years.
 During his time with NBA Entertainment, Silver was an executive producer of the IMAX movie Michael Jordan to the Max, as well as the documentary Whatever Happened to Micheal Ray?
-He also contributed to the productions of Like Mike and The Year of the Yao.
+He contributed to the productions of Like Mike and The Year of the Yao.
+Silver also approved an idea allowing a documentary crew to follow and film the Chicago Bulls during their 1997–98 season, which was eventually turned into the documentary The Last Dance.

 Silver also held the positions of NBA chief of staff and special assistant to the commissioner.

 NBA deputy commissioner

 Silver was the NBA's deputy commissioner and chief operating officer for eight years.
 In that role, he was involved in the negotiation of the league's last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to manage the NBA's digital assets, and the creation of NBA China.